roman-milk/roman-milk.github.io/obedience-a-study-in-seduction.md

+===

- ****** Obedience: A Study in Seduction ****** bysilkstockingslover© Christine remained paralyzed, now by indecision.
+Christine remained paralyzed, now by indecision.
 Her mind was screaming no, but her body, heated up from what she had witnessed and the kiss she just had, was screaming yes just as loud.

  "Everyone is asleep, my pet," Samantha pointed out, using the submissive term for the first time.
 "No one will ever know."